alimate/alimate.github.io/_posts/2020-1-11-lock-striping.md

 <p style="text-align:center">
   <img src="/images/seq-access.png" alt="Sequential Access">
 </p>
 As we're using only one lock for synchronization, concurrent requests will be blocked behind the first one that acquired the lock.
-When the first one releases the lock, the second one acquires it and after sometime, releases it.
+When the first one releases the lock, the second one acquires it and after some time, releases it.

 This phenomenon is known as **Sequential Access** (Something like *Head of Line Blocking*) and we should mitigate this effect in concurrent environments.